mike-odom/com.unity.addressables/readme.md

 ## Notes before you begin

-1. This multi-catalog version of Addressables **does not support remote catalogs**!
-If your project requires feature this for updating content, then please look for a different package, or fork from this repository and add it in.
+1. This multi-catalog version of Addressables **does not support catalogs and group updates** for sub-sequent builds!
+If your project requires content to be updated regularly and downloaded by your users without a new player build, then this package will not work for you.
+If you do require it, please consider implementing this feature in a fork from this repository.
 2. This repository does not track every available version of the _vanilla_ Addressables package.
 It's only kept up-to-date sporadically.
 3. For additional features found in this fork of Addressables, check the [Additional features](#additional-features) section.